proBhavesh/proBhavesh/README.md

 <h3>Oh, how delightful!
 Prepare to be amazed by my extraordinary GitHub profile!</h3>

-- 🔭 Currently pretending to work on Dapps on Solana blockchain.
-I mean, who needs real projects when you can just pretend, right?
--
 - 🌱 I've supposedly accumulated a mind-boggling 3+ years of experience in full stack development.
 But who's counting, right?
 Quality over quantity!
 -
 - 👯 Oh, did I mention I also have 3+ years of experience in the highly acclaimed mern stack development?
 Yeah, I'm practically a master of all trades.
 No big deal.